Molcas/OpenMolcas/doc/source/users.guide/programs/slapaf.rst

   The eigenvalues and eigenvectors of the Hessian matrix are printed.
 The internal coordinates definitions are also printed.

-  .. xmldoc:: <KEYWORD MODULE="SLAPAF" NAME="PRFC" APPEAR="Print eigen vectors and values of H" KIND="REAL" LEVEL="ADVANCED">
+  .. xmldoc:: <KEYWORD MODULE="SLAPAF" NAME="PRFC" APPEAR="Print eigen vectors and values of H" KIND="SINGLE" LEVEL="ADVANCED">
               %%Keyword: PrFC <basic>
               <HELP>
               The eigenvalues and eigenvectors of the Hessian matrix